This topic area covers statistics and information relating to diabetes in Hull including local strategic need and service provision.

 Early diagnosis is essential.
 Diabetes UK estimated that complications can begin five or six years before some people actually find out they have type 2 diabetes, and that six in ten people have no symptoms when they are diagnosed with diabetes.
 They estimate that one in three people diagnosed with type 2 diabetes will have complications with their eyes, feet, kidneys or nerves by the time they are diagnosed with type 2 diabetes.

 Obesity, family history, ethnicity, high blood pressure, poor diet and lack of physical activity are the main key risk factors for type 2 diabetes.
 For women, having had gestational diabetes in pregnancy also increases the risk of type 2 diabetes (to about 30% versus 10% for the general population).
 The effects of diabetes can be made worse by smoking.
 With the ageing population and the increasing trends in the prevalence of obesity, it is anticipated that the number of people with diabetes will increase.
-South Asians and Black people are two to four times more likely to develop type 2 diabetes compared to White people.
+People from south Asian and people from black backgrounds are two to four times more likely to develop type 2 diabetes compared to people from white backgrounds.

 Diabetes UK estimates that the NHS spend £10 billion a year on diabetes which is 10% of its entire budget, and that one in six people in a hospital bed has diabetes.
 They estimate that people with diabetes are twice as likely to be admitted to hospital then people without diabetes.